NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/ALI/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-Objective A. Combine the old ALI CBCT of the first project week and the new ALI IOS in a new module Objective B. Add new landmarks in the available list
+1. Combine the old ALI CBCT of the first project week and the new ALI IOS in a new module
+2. Add new landmarks in the available list
+3. Deploy the tool in a Slicer module

 ## Approach and Plan